Matthias1590/ProgressBars/README.md

 # Create an empty list to store the primes we find
 primes = []

-# Create a red progress bar, update it every 10 iterations and use the percentage, iteration speed, counter, elapsed time and remaining time widgets
+# Create a red progress bar, update it every 10 iterations and use the default widgets
 bar = ProgressBar([
     widgets.Percentage,
     widgets.IterationSpeed,